Vibe Coding in 2026: A Practical Getting Started Guide

 deployment config, and a polished UI.

 No edits yet.
-Call out unknowns first.
+Call out assumptions and missing context first.

-5. Review your own diff for dead code, missing validation, and security issues.
+5. Review your own diff for dead code, missing validation,

 Team Prompt Library